Umuts-Codes/project-management-dashboard/README.md

 ## Task Page

 This page displays upcoming tasks assigned to four different team members.
-Through the JavaScript function running in the background, the user first enters the person's name, followed by the task description.
+Through the JavaScript function running in the background, the user first enters the team member's name, followed by the task's date.
-The system then places the task into the correct table cell, indicating the task details and the date it is scheduled to begin.
+The system then displays the team member's name, the assigned task, and the corresponding start date beneath it.

 ![Michael](screenshots/Michael.png)